The first book in the Tower and Hive series, published September 19, 1991.

 The book is divided in parts, detailing a part of the life of The Rowan (Rowan for short).
 Her childhood and youth, her time on Calisto, the Deneb part, and of course, the last part ;)

 If you like sci-fi with some romance thrown into it, with great characters, I heartily recommend this series.
-Totally no need to read the Pegasus series first.
+There is no need to read the Pegasus series first.
 Anne McCaffrey has a very distinct writing “voice”.
 Very descriptive, a great pace, the books are never boring, though sometimes a little too much techno talk for me to follow.